 To protect data and prevent misuse, every user should be required to log on with a unique user name and password, then log off when they leave the workstation.
 See Security to set up user profiles and assign permissions.

-- If you are not prompted to log on when you start the program, the Admin user does not have a password setup, thus all users are logging in as the Admin.
+- If the users are not prompted to log on when they start the program, an Admin user does not have a password setup.
+This user will automatically be logged in.

 - If a user's current password does not meet password criteria, they may be required to create a new password that does.

-- To force a user to change their password they first time they use it to login, check Require Password Reset when setting up the User Security Profiles.
+- To force a user to change their password the first time they use it to log on, check Require Password Reset when setting up the User Edit.

 - After five consecutive failed attempts to log on, a user will temporarily be locked out of the account for five minutes or until a user with Security Admin privileges manually unlocks the account.
-See Unlocking an Account.
+See Unlock Account.

-To log off manually, in the main menu, click Log Off.
-A message will appear, warning that you are about to be logged off of Open Dental.
+To log off manually, in the Main Menu, click Log Off.
+A message will appear, warning the user they are about to be logged off of Open Dental.

 - Set automatic log off options in Global Security Settings.

-- If you log off and there are unsaved changes, a warning message will show.
-If automatic log off is turned on, and you manually click Log Off, any unsaved changes will be lost, and no warning message will show.
+- If the user logs off and there are unsaved changes, a warning message will show.
+If automatic log off is turned on, and the user manually clicks Log Off, any unsaved changes will be lost, and no warning message will show.